ctxswitch/ctxswitch.com/content/post/its-never-too-late.md

 Academic life still wasn’t easy for me, but I was starting to adapt, and the grades were improving.
 Life moved on, and I met a wonderful girl, and we started a family, but something was missing.
 I looked into the future and didn’t like what I saw 10 years down the road.
 In terms of my career, I was settling, and I didn’t enjoy or admire who I was becoming.
 In the meantime, I had picked up a job in data entry and was starting to get that passion for technology back.

 I had to make another change so I did what any broke kid with responsibilities would do.
 I joined the military.
 Wait… I did what?
 Yes, I drove down to the recruiter and joined the Army.
-I often argue with myself whether or not that was a good move, but the rigid discipline and structure that the military taught me has influenced my life significantly.
+I often argue with myself whether or not that was a good move, but the rigid discipline and structure that the military taught me, influenced my life significantly.

 With the influx money that my service in the military had provided, I built my first computer for about $300.00.
 With this, I was also introduced to the internet explosion of flashing gifs and plaid backgrounds.
 I began dabbling in web design, Perl, and a little Pascal when I was bored.
 By this time our family had grown with the addition of a daughter so my dabbling would never pay all the bills.